Bill Anderson: 1990–present: New artistic directions

 Anderson's artistic directions continued expanding into the 2000s.
 After the release of another holiday album, No Place Like Home on Christmas, he released a third gospel project in 2004, Softly & Tenderly.
-A year later, he released a contemporary country album entitled The Way I Feel.
+A year later, he released a contemporary country album titled The Way I Feel.
 It included his own version of Brad Paisley's "Whiskey Lullaby", along with his own compositions.
 It was reviewed positively by Al Campbell, who praised its songwriting quality.
 In 2007, Anderson released his first collection of bluegrass music called Whisperin' Bluegrass.
 Released on Madacy Entertainment, it included collaborations with Vince Gill and Dolly Parton.
 Chet Flippo of Country Music Television called it "a terrific album of country and gospel songs done up with bluegrass instrumentation".

 In 2010 and 2014, respectively, Anderson released two self-produced studio albums: Songwriter and Life!.
 In 2018, his 44th studio effort, Anderson, was issued and featured a collaboration with Jamey Johnson.
 He followed this with his 45th studio recording in 2020 called The Hits Re-Imagined.
 The album was a collection of re-recorded hits and songs Anderson had written in his career.
-Billboard gave the record a favorable review, which stated, "At 82, Anderson brings a gravitas to the heavier songs and a lightheartedness to tunes like "Po Folks" with a low-key production that keeps the focus squarely on Anderson and his delivery.
+Billboard gave the record a favorable review: "At 82, Anderson brings a gravitas to the heavier songs and a lightheartedness to tunes like "Po Folks" with a low-key production that keeps the focus squarely on Anderson and his delivery.
 Just as it should be".
 In June 2022, a compilation titled The Best of Bill Anderson: As Far as I Can See was released by MCA Nashville and included a new track featuring Dolly Parton.